studiawan/pylogsentiment/README.md

 ## Training your own model with `pylogsentiment`

 To train your own model, please download and build ground truth as described above.
+Subsequently, download and extract GloVe word embedding as [described here](https://github.com/studiawan/pylogsentiment/blob/master/glove/README.md).
 Then, we can run this command:

 `python pylogsentiment/experiment/experiment.py pylogsentiment`